ranechka/PastryPals/index.md

 A space for the cities, people, items, and lore.
 Plus, a searchable index to coordinate them all.

+# Geography
+## Arden
+Argentine Island - Home to a temple for Selune, and an orphanage of Latakos Oberlin Theater - Base of the Whispered Ones
+Golden Chantry - Sunsinger Center in Arden, Main office of Sephyros Apollus

+## Brana
+The Flying Boar

+## M'Kun
+Firefly Inn (in Serendil) - Run by Anne Bertrand, who seems to have some connection to Latakos Iron Dragon (Magic shop) - Run by Michel, a French Water Genasi man

+## Woestyn
+Church of Sol - Office of a Sophist Peren (Hobgoblin man), who helped us with Amala's last testimony Bounty Board Tavern
+Li Sohek (Amala's son)

+# People
+Anuli Deratthok - Dyad evocation wizard, wife of Commander Abel.
+Was inducted into the Asterocracy by Drake Vakarian (Alfred)

-## Geography
+## Organizations
+### Asterocracy

+### Sunsingers
+Wymar Alips - High Priest of Occultism

+### The Whispered Ones
+Organization throughout Raksasa with a symbol of three crossed daggers pointing downward.
+Generally pushing Nightbloom, and are based in the Oberlin establishment in each city.
+Jean's second in command, a blue dragonborn, name unknown (Phillip) Arden - Oberlin Theater - Run by Jean, a shapechanger Seulo - Sunset Inn? - Run by Fernando
+M'Kun - Oberlin Warehouse and Storage
+Gerenir - Oberlin Library

+### The Dyad
+Competitor organization to the Whispered Ones with a symbol of a pair of crossed sickles facing up.
+Also in the drug trade.
+Persons of interest:
+Anuli Deratthok

+# Lore

+# World
-## People
+## Calendar

-## Lore
+## Gods
+Mykrul - God of Undead (Evil)

-## Items
+# Items
 ### Pen of Whispers (optional attunement)
--Can copy anyone’s handwriting as long as the user has seen a moderate sample once (a single signature is not enough unless the user is forging only the signature)
+-Can copy anyone's handwriting as long as the user has seen a moderate sample once (a single signature is not enough unless the user is forging only the signature)
 -Can write incredibly quickly and with perfect penmanship When Attuned:
 -Reduces time to copy spells by half (1 hour per level) for up to 5th level spells